bartekk2908/Rubik-s_cube_tool_React.js/README.md

 1. Clone this repository via `git clone <url_of_this_repo>` command in Git Bash.
 2. In console, run `npm install` in cloned directory to install required dependencies.
 3. Then run `npm start` to start React.js application.
-4. Go to http://localhost:3000/ in your browser and you should see working application.
+4. Go to http://localhost:3000/ in your browser, and you should see working application.

 ## Inspiration